 The board will look at the principal’s report and they will ask you if there’s anything they should know about before making a decision.
 If the principal raises any new matters that you haven’t heard of, you can ask for the meeting to be adjourned (put to a later date).
 This is so you can have time to consider the new information and possibly get legal advice.

 You will have an opportunity to talk.
 This is where any notes you have made will come in handy.
 Your support person will be able to speak too.

-Most boards will also want to meet the student and hear their side of the story so your child will need to be prepared and be able to answer questions.
+Most boards will also want to hear the student’s side of the story so your child will need to be prepared to answer questions.

 Step 6: Board decision process